flokoe/bash-hackers-wiki/docs/howto/edit-ed.md

 ## Editing your files

 Most of these things can be done with `sed`.
-But there are also things that can\'t be done in `sed` or can only be done with very complex code.
+But there are also things that can't be done in `sed` or can only be done with very complex code.

 ### Simple word substitutions